andyaiken/forgesteel/to do.md

 **Miscellaneous changes**
 * Some classes have only 1 primary characteristic - this means choosing their characteristic arrays will be a lot more tricky
-* Show potency values in power roll panel
+* Show potency values in power roll panel if appropriate
 * Automatically add characteristics to damage
 * Add new feature type to allow Revenant to choose features from other ancestries
 * Revenants should have either 2 or 3 ancestry points depending on size
+* Elementalist has some abilities that can't be chosen until a particular level

 ## Future Work